 The fixed deposits are investments from the point of view

-the funds to finance borrowers’ projects under a profit-and-loss-sharing scheme
+finance borrowers’ projects under a profit-and-loss-sharing scheme whereby the

-whereby the investment account holders too will receive a share, which will not
+investment account holders too will receive a share, which will not be a

 In order to deal with these difficulties, which are peculiar to Muslims and therefore have not been taken into consideration by the conventional banking system, Muslims will have to develop their own institutions.
 A suitable proposal has been made elsewhere.
 It is suggested that the funds from the third source be handled by an entirely separate institution operating under the rules of mudaraba.
 Therefore this essay will deal with only the first two sources of funds and their commercial use.

 Islamic banking movement has introduced another category to the use of

 names such as qard hassan, gharz-al-hasaneh and